Coronavirus update for Albany County

 The county is reporting 365 positive cases of the virus, that’s 35 more cases reported since Wednesday morning.
 Of those new 35 cases reported, 14 were positive results from the new COVID-19 testing site at UAlbany.

-He said there are 477 people under a mandatory quarantine and 50 under a precautionary quarantine.
-As of Thursday morning 34 people are hospitalized due to the virus and 14 adults remain in intensive care.
+McCoy said there are 477 people under a mandatory quarantine and 50 under a precautionary quarantine.
+As of Thursday morning, 34 people are hospitalized due to the virus and 14 adults remain in intensive care.

 County Health Department Commissioner Dr. Elizabeth Whalen said they were made aware of people in the county unable to test for coronavirus due to lack of access to a vehicle and that they are working with partners to ensure they have resources available to those in need.